-Lucy Brazier OBE is one of the world’s leading authorities on the administrative profession.
+The visionary Lucy Brazier is one of the world’s leading authorities on the administrative profession.

-Lucy has a unique overview of the role and where it is heading.
-She has access to the most forward-thinking, passionate and knowledgeable trainers and administrative business leaders in the world, as well as personally meeting and speaking to literally thousands of Assistants for more than a decade.
-Her knowledge of the market and what Assistants all over the world are facing on a day-to-day basis is second to none.
+She has a unique overview of the role and where it is heading.
+With access to the most forward-thinking, passionate and knowledgeable trainers and administrative business leaders in the world, as well as personally meeting and speaking to thousands of Assistants for more than a decade, her knowledge of the market and what Assistants all over the world are facing on a day-to-day basis is second to none.

-In 2021, Lucy was awarded an OBE for services to office professionals.
+In 2021, Lucy was awarded an OBE (Officer of the British Empire) from the Queen for services to office professionals.
 She has also received an Honorary Fellowship to the Institute of Administrative Management – one of the oldest management institutes in the world, having inspired professional business managers and administrators since 1915 – in recognition of her work to drive the profession forward.

 Who is this course recommended for?

-All aspiring & senior Administrative Professionals, looking to enhance their skills from a level 3 to 4 based upon the Global Skills Matrix.
+All aspiring and senior Administrative Professionals, looking to enhance their skills from a level 3 to 4 based upon the Global Skills Matrix.

 What are our courses like?